-MAT491 Mathematics Year 4 ACP, Casteel, Chandler, Hamilton and Perry only Full Year 1 Credit Prerequisite: Algebra 2 May be offered for Dual Credit In Mathematics Year 4 students will master algebraic methods and properties.
+MAT491 Mathematics Year 4

+ACP, Casteel, Chandler, Hamilton and Perry only

+In Mathematics Year 4 students will master algebraic methods and properties.
 Students will analyze and interpret the behavior and nature of functions.
 The types of functions will include: polynomial, rational, exponential, logarithmic, absolute value, and piecewise.
 Other topics may include: systems of equations, matrices, combinations, permutations, sequences, series, conics, and data analysis with a focus on modeling and solving real world problems.